viniciusgpoliveira/content-creator/AI.md

   - Sidebar animations for mobile navigation
   - Proper contrast in both light and dark themes
   - Visual feedback for form errors
+  - Privacy Policy and Terms of Service pages with client-side back navigation
+  - Legal pages accessible from auth screens with proper centering
+  - Custom BackButton component for safe navigation

 ## Code Quality
 - The codebase follows best practices: